open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Explicit buckets are stated in terms of their upper boundary.
 Buckets are exclusive of their lower boundary and inclusive of their upper bound (except at positive infinity).
-A measurement is defined to fall into the least-numbered bucket with boundary that is greater than or equal to the measurement.
+A measurement is defined to fall into the greatest-numbered bucket with boundary that is greater than or equal to the measurement.

 #### Exponential Histogram Aggregation